-The Risk Management Committee, which includes AEW's Chief Executive Officer, AEW's Chief Operating Officer, the heads of AEW's three business units, AEW's General Counsel, AEW's Director of Research, and AEW's Head of Investor Relations, among others, is responsible for reviewing investment strategy and risk across all of AEW's business lines.
+The Risk Management Committee, which includes members of AEW's senior leadership team, is responsible for reviewing investment strategy and risk across all of AEW's business lines.

 In AEW's business groups providing investment services related to direct real estate investment, each separately managed account and commingled vehicle is reviewed by AEW's Risk Management Committee.
 At the start of each account or fund's fiscal year, a current status update is presented to the Risk Management Committee along with a business plan for the coming year.
 At the mid-point of each year, a status update is provided to the Risk Management Committee outlining where the account or fund is compared to the annual business plan.
 Additionally, any material event being considered that was not contemplated in an account or fund's business plan must be approved in advance of such action.